 Mónica de la Torre

 With dark humor, de la Torre’s poems explore our constructions of identity and trajectory.
-Her poetry collections include Public Domain (2008), Talk Shows (2007), and Acúfenos (2006).
+Her full-length poetry collections include Public Domain (2008), Talk Shows (2007).
+She has also published the chapbooks Four (Switchback) and The Happy End (Song Cave).
 With artist Terence Gower, she co-authored the art book Appendices, Illustrations and Notes (1999).
+She frequently collaborates with artists and writers, as with Collective Task.
+Taller de Taquimecanografía, published in Mexico City, is the result of another collaboration.
 She contributed to Predictions (2009), a study of indeterminacy, and to the conceptual critical work Laureana Toledo: The Limit (2008).

 De la Torre’s honors include a New York Foundation for the Arts fellowship.
 She has edited BOMB Magazine and the Brooklyn Rail.
 She lives in Brooklyn.